Suryaputhran/Ethereum-Dex/README.md

-# ThatBlockchain Exchange
+# Trustless Exchange

-"ThatBlockchain-Exchange" is an open-source decentralized exchange platform that operates on the Ethereum blockchain.
+"Trustless -Exchange" is an open-source decentralized exchange platform that operates on the Ethereum blockchain.
 The platform offers users the opportunity to trade various cryptocurrencies without relying on centralized intermediaries or authorities.

 The project's core objective is to address the challenges associated with centralized exchanges, such as high transaction fees, slow processing times, and security vulnerabilities.
-By leveraging the benefits of blockchain technology, ThatBlockchain-Exchange allows for faster, more affordable, and secure cryptocurrency trading.
+By leveraging the benefits of blockchain technology, Trustless -Exchange allows for faster, more affordable, and secure cryptocurrency trading.

 This project may be of interest to individuals who are passionate about blockchain technology, decentralized finance, and cryptocurrency trading.
 Additionally, developers looking to contribute to an open-source project and enhance their skills in building decentralized applications could find this project valuable.